photoprism/photoprism-docs/docs/getting-started/index.md

 You can turn this and other features off in [Settings](../user-guide/settings/ui.md), depending on your specific use case.

+Our [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what feature requests are going to be implemented next.

 ## System Requirements ##

 We recommend a modern computer with **at least 2 cores** and **4 GB of memory** for running PhotoPrism.
 Indexing large photo and